ARM-software/Arm-2D/README.md

 **Position in Ecosystem:**

-- **Focus on low-level** and works as **a hardware abstraction layer** for 2.5D image processing.
+- **Focuses on low-level** and works as **a hardware abstraction layer** for 2.5D image processing.
 - **Arm-2D is NOT a GUI.**
   - No content creation, complex shape drawing or Scalable Vector Graphics (SVG) support
 - **Provide conveniences for Arm eco-partners to create value through differentiation.**
-  - Provide the default implementation for commonly used 2.5D operations and **enable 3rd-parties to accelerate application-specific algorithms.**
+  - Provide the default implementation of commonly used 2.5D operations and **enable 3rd-parties to accelerate application-specific algorithms.**

 **Current Focus and Objectives:**

 - **Help industry partners with technology adoption**
-  - Guidance for integration of Arm-2D into graphic stacks
+  - Guidance for the integration of Arm-2D into graphic stacks
 - **Optimisation for ultra-small memory footprint**
-  - Enable existing Cortex-M processors to use modernised GUI with no or few cost increases.
+  - Enable existing Cortex-M processors to use a modernised GUI with no or few cost increases.
   - Helping customers to cost-down

 ## Key Messages for You

 - **Arm-2D always keeps light-weight**
-  - Arm-2D keeps an ultra-low memory footprint for both ROM and RAM
+  - Arm-2D maintains an ultra-low memory footprint for both ROM and RAM.

-  - Arm-2D uses the commonly available linker features to remove unused functions and data whenever possible.
+  - Arm-2D uses standard linker features to remove unused functions and data whenever possible.
-    - Only functions that are actually used will take up memory
+    - Only functions that are actually used will take up memory.

     - Please use feature-specific APIs whenever possible.
       - For example, if you want to copy an rgb565 picture to a target tile with a source mask without any mirroring, please call `arm_2dp_rgb565_copy_with_src_mask_only()` rather than the generic one, i.e. `arm_2dp_rgb565_copy_with_src_mask()` which takes a mirroring mode as a parameter and keeps all low-level implementations of all possible mirroring modes.